July is one of the warmest months to visit London.

 - Enjoy a day full of discovery as you explore new London's areas on a bike or on foot.

-- Shop on a traffic-free Regent Street, tuck into foodie treats and enjoy free entertainment during Summer Streets.
-This year's event is yet to be confirmed.
+- Shop on a traffic-free Regent Street, tuck into foodie treats and enjoy free entertainment during Summer Streets, which usually happens in July.
+This year's event has been cancelled.

 - Sit back at one of London's iconic squares to enjoy a show of opera and ballet at BP Big Screens in London.
 This year's event has been cancelled.